The Transgenic/Knockout Core Facility is moving!

 The Transgenic/Knockout Core Facility at the University of Maryland School of Medicine exists to provide assistance in all aspects of the generation of genetically engineered mouse models.
-The facility is located in Howard Hall, room 581, with animals housed in a separate, dedicated room in the HSF I 6th floor animal facility.
+The facility is located in Bressler, 7th floor, room 010, with animals housed in a separate, dedicated room in the HSF I 6th floor animal facility.

 The main objective of the facility is to provide the expertise, equipment, and technology to produce and preserve genetically modified mouse models for researchers.
 We provide advice and consultation to investigators in the design of transgenic experiments, analysis of transgenic models, and maintaining transgenic colonies.
 Facility personnel are also constantly examining and testing new techniques in order to expand the range of services available to the UM community.

 Injection of plasmid and lentiviral constructs into fertilized eggs, injection of embryonic stem cells into blastocysts, and electroporation of embryonic stem cells are the major services offered.
 Please check the sidebar or contact the facililty director for details.

 Additional services include assisted reproduction, importation, line rescue, cryopreservation, mycoplasma testing of cell lines, and various molecular services related to genotyping and screening.
 All services are provided on a fee-for-service basis.